lockwooda/notes/Y2S2/COMP2207/16-AlgorithmsII.md

 Service that processes queries regarding process failure.
 Uses local failure detectors, one for each process.

+Processes only fail by crashing.
+No arbitrary failures!

+Assume a reliable communications channel between processes - eventually delivered messages.
+Failed links eventually repaired or circumnavigated.

 ### Unreliable Detectors

 Return hints: Unsuspected and Suspected